GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/codingbasics.md

 Go through this section if you have no experience coding, if you are experienced, skip this.

+You should also go through [Learn Java For FTC](https://github.com/alan412/LearnJavaForFTC/blob/master/LearnJavaForFTC.pdf)

 #### What is a...

 * Operation